 But first, what is diversity and inclusion anyway?

 Workplace diversity refers to a variety of diverse individuals within an organisation.
-Diversity is not just about gender, ethnicity, age but is also mindset, personality, life experiences, etc.
+Diversity is not just about gender, ethnicity, and age but also about mindset, personalities, life experiences, etc.

-Amidst the COVID 19 pandemic, the definition of diversity can also be extended to the diverse ways of working as employees are offered with flexibilities to work in their preferred ways, prominently remotely.
+Amidst the COVID-19 pandemic, the definition of diversity can also be extended to the diverse ways of working as employees are offered the flexibility to work in their preferred ways, prominently remotely.

-Inclusion refers to the extent to which diverse individuals truly feel the sense of belonging.
-Indications of workplace inclusion are the abilities to express their opinions or participate in the decision-making processes freely.
+Inclusion refers to the extent to which diverse individuals truly feel a sense of belonging.
+Indications of workplace inclusion are the ability to express their opinions or participate in the decision-making processes freely.

 Benefits of workplace diversity and inclusion

 The world nowadays is changing in many ways.
-One way of broadening one's perspective and acquire more knowledge is to build a diverse and inclusive environment.
+One way of broadening one's perspective and acquiring more knowledge is to build a diverse and inclusive environment.

 Arguably, diversity might induce conflicts and skill gaps, particularly against older staff who are not as tech-savvy as the younger generation.